Telecominfraproject/wlan-cloud-rrm/IMPLEMENTATION.md

 ### Data Collector
 `DataCollector` collects data from all OpenWiFi devices as follows:
-* Issues WiFi scan commands periodically and handles responses
+* Issues Wi-Fi scan commands periodically and handles responses
 * Registers Kafka listeners to write records into the RRM database
 * Registers config listeners to configure the stats interval in OpenWiFi devices
 * Periodically queries capabilities for OpenWiFi devices